Meeting Your 401(k) Fiduciary Responsibilities

 - Follow the plan documents—You must follow the terms of the plan document when operating your plan (unless they are inconsistent with ERISA).

 - Pay only reasonable plan fees—Fees from plan assets must be reasonable and for services that are necessary for your plan.
-Detailed DOL rules outline the steps you must take to fulfill this fiduciary responsibility, including collecting fee disclosures for investments and service providers, and comparing (or benchmarking) fees to ensure they are reasonable.
+Detailed DOL rules outline the steps you must take to fulfill this fiduciary responsibility, which include reviewing fees on an ongoing basis, collecting and evaluating fee disclosures for investments and service provider’s revenue, and comparing (or benchmarking) fees to ensure they are reasonable.

 You don’t have to pay a lot to get a quality 401(k) plan